Creating Destinations with Hevo API

 "schema_name": "PUBLIC", // replace "PUBLIC" with the database schema name

-"region": "ap-south-1", // replace
+"region": "ap-south-1", // replace with region found in the Snowflake account URL

 "warehouse": "COMPUTE_WH", // replace "COMPUTE_WH" with your warehouse name